In Washington State, women over the age of 18 are eligible for PCAP if they:

-- engage in at-risk use of alcohol/drugs during pregnancy,
+- engaged in at-risk substance use during their most recent pregnancy,

 - are pregnant or up to 24 months postpartum, and